Africa dangerously behind in global race for virus gear

 The global supply crisis is so pressing that the U.N.
 General Assembly this week approved a resolution urging countries to immediately end “speculation and undue stockpiling."
 Separately, China said it won't restrict exports of needed medical goods.

-Developing regions are taking different approaches.
+Developing regions take different approaches.
 China is the main source of help in Southeast Asia.
-In South Asia, several countries have committed to India's proposed COVID-19 Emergency Fund.
-Small South Pacific island nations have teamed up to get equipment.
-And some Latin American nations are trying to free equipment stuck in U.S. ports or making supplies themselves.
+In South Asia, several countries committed to India's proposed COVID-19 Emergency Fund.
+Small South Pacific island nations teamed up to get equipment.
+And some Latin American nations are trying to free equipment stuck in U.S. ports, or making supplies themselves.

 But the global disruptions are especially felt across Africa, where governments that have historically underfunded health systems are partnering in an effort that's been compared to going to war.